Memphis Pyramid: Troubles and closure

-In 2001, the city of Memphis looked to lure either the Vancouver Grizzlies or the Charlotte Hornets to town.
-While the Pyramid was functional and profitable, it would have required retrofitting in order to be a viable long-term venue for an NBA franchise.
-A retrofit would also have required taking the arena offline for a year.
+In 2001, the city of Memphis attempted to relocate the Vancouver Grizzlies or the Charlotte Hornets to Memphis.
+While the Pyramid was functional and profitable, it was well short of NBA standards despite being only a decade old.
+The renovations required to make the building a viable long-term venue for an NBA franchise would have been prohibitively expensive.
+They would have also required taking the arena offline for a year.
 As a result, the $250 million FedExForum was built as a condition of the Grizzlies' move from Vancouver and opened in 2004.
 The city of Memphis did spend $7 million on renovations such as improved dressing rooms and new television camera platforms for the Grizzlies' three-year stay in the arena.

 While hosting the Grizzlies, the arena lost $200,000 in 2002.

 The City of Memphis's contract with the Grizzlies forbade the use of The Pyramid without the team's approval, and, as a result, it went dark.
 The Memphis city council voted to keep the arena open in 2004.
 A committee headed by Memphis businessman Scott Ledbetter studied possible uses of the arena in 2005 and considered such uses as converting the arena into a casino, an aquarium, a shopping mall, or an indoor theme park.
-In November 2006, Congressman-Elect Steve Cohen (D-Tennessee) suggested that he would attempt to open a Mid-American branch of the Smithsonian Institution in the building.
+In November 2006, Congressman-elect Steve Cohen (D-Tennessee) suggested that he would attempt to open a Mid-American branch of the Smithsonian Institution in the building.
 However, these plans were never realized.
 In the end, the Ledbetter committee on the building's future recommended that it be used for destination retail, which would create more jobs and new tax revenues.